Pleasure craft - safety equipment

 There are regulations stating what you need depending on how big your boat is and how far you are travelling away from the coast.

-If your boat is more than 13.7 metres long, you must carry lifejackets for everyone on board, including any children.
 Even if it's not required by law, it's sensible for everyone to wear a lifejacket in case anyone falls overboard.

 If you're in charge of the boat, it's your responsibility to make sure your crew's lifejackets fit properly and they know: